-She went to run up to her room and her foot went right through the first one.
-She staggered backward, her mind swirling, her breaths swallowed until she fell in a heap to the floor.
+She went running up to her room, and her foot went right through the first one.
+She staggered backwards, her mind swirling, her breaths swallowed until she fell in a heap to the floor.
 Suddenly, the image of her father beating her up crossed her mind again.
 She knew she would loathe herself if she made the same mistake again and didn’t speak for herself.
 Trembling, she stood up again, fast, and ran to the room, and instead of breaking down, she started packing.

 She was blinded by a five-course serving of rage that tasted bitter, yet surprisingly satisfying.

-On her way out , she paused and looked at him for the very last time feeling disgust and then she slammed the door hard hoping his stupid brain would rattle in his stupid skull, completely rejecting the fact that men feel superior to women, never altering the status quo no matter how hard they try.
+On her way out, she paused and looked at him for the very last time feeling disgusted and then she slammed the door hard hoping his stupid brain would rattle in his stupid skull, completely rejecting the fact that men feel superior to women, never altering the status quo no matter how hard they try.

 This is just one example of the important work produced YaLa’s citizen journalists, a program funded by the European Union’s Peacebuilding Initiative in order to enable young leaders from across the Middle East and North Africa to document and share their experiences of the region.